Beat the heat

 Preparing for the summer heat

-When the temperature soars, things really heat up for our rail infrastructure – and it can’t cool down with a cheeky pint or an ice cream at the beach.
+When the temperature soars, things really heat up for our rail infrastructure – and it can’t cool down with a cheeky pint or an ice cream in the garden.
 Metal rails in direct sunshine can be as much as 20°C hotter than air temperature, and have been known to get as hot as 51°C!
 And because they’re made from steel – they expand when they heat up, so rails may buckle, and points can expand.

 When our monitoring systems tell us that a section of track is likely to expand, we’ll put in place speed restrictions to reduce the chance of rails buckling, so you may find your journey a little slower than usual.
 We work with Network Rail well in advance to make sure that your railway is ‘hot weather ready’, then keep a close eye on the forecast and check the infrastructure throughout the summer.